andreasabel/inCode/entry/shifting-the-stars.md

 > Originally posted by [Justin Le](https://blog.jle.im/) on December 10, 2018.
 > [Read online!](https://blog.jle.im/entry/shifting-the-stars.html)

+(TL;DR: scroll down to the very bottom for a summary and the closed form solution)

 Another short Advent of Code post!
 [Advent of Code 2018](https://adventofcode.com/2018) is in full swing; we're 40% of the way through.
 Every once in a while, if I find a fun way to solve a problem, I'll